Yuqingli123/starter-academic/content/authors/admin/_index.md

 highlight_name: false
 ---

-Yuqing Li is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.
+I am currently a master student at University of Chicago studying Sociology.
+My research interests include work and occupation, gender inequality in the workplace, and sociology of sports.
+Prior to studying at UChicago, I received my bachelor's degree in Statistics at Chinese University of Hong Kong, Shenzhen.
+I am looking forward to an opportunity to conduct a labor study research in a research master program (Please see the research proposal in "Projects").

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Download my {{< staticref "media/resume.pdf" "newtab" >}}CV{{< /staticref >}}.